linker3000/MeshBop/README.md

 #### Document Current Settings

-1. Note all customizations in function nodes - copy the contents of any cutomised functions into a text editor and save them for tuture reference
+1. Note all customizations in function nodes - copy the contents of any cutomised functions into a text editor and save them for future reference
 2. Screenshot any modified flow wiring too
 3. Export the current flows:
    - Click **☰** → **Export** → **All flows**